aliya-shaikh/Django-Blogging-Website/README.md

 # Awesome-Blog
+ This a Blogging Website and my first project which i have created using django, There is all functionality in it as i remember and on Comment section i am still working and when i will done with this will update the file.
+It is completely working now.
 #REQUIREMENTS :
 Python version 3.6 or higher, Subllime Text (or any other IDE you like), Django Lates Version To download Django : pip install django